ALLEN Coaching

 Answer:

-Plant hormones are produced by individual cells in the regions where they are essential by the plants.
+Plant hormones are produced by individual cells in the regions where they are essential to the plants.
 To take an example, auxin is synthesised in the cells where there are growing apices.
 The vascular system of plants is where plant hormones are translocated through.
-Other examples include the Abscisic acid produced in many parts of plants, which is transported through diffusion and transport channel.
+Other examples include the Abscisic acid produced in many parts of plants, which is transported through diffusion and transport channels.

 Question:10